openequella/openequella.github.io/guides/FeaturesGuide2021.1/openEQUELLA-2021.1-FeaturesGuide.md

 ## Saving searches to Favourites

 >   openEQUELLA 2021.1 supports saving searches to Favourites in the new Search
 >   UI.
-This includes saving any criteria set with the search, including key
->   words, search mode and any filters.
+This includes saving any criteria set with the search, including search terms, search mode and any filters.

 #### To save a search to Favourites

-1. Enter the required search criteria, including key words and filters then click the heart icon in the top right of the search results panel.
+1. Enter the required search criteria, including search terms and filters then click the heart icon in the top right of the search results panel.
 The **Add search to favourites** dialog displays.